Travis Dermott

 Travis Dermott (born December 22, 1996) is a Canadian professional ice hockey defenceman who is currently an unrestricted free agent.
-He was recently under contract to the Edmonton Oilers of the National Hockey League (NHL).
+He most recently played on a professional tryout with the Hartford Wolf Pack of the American Hockey League (AHL).

 Dermott was rated as a top prospect projected as a possible first round pick in the 2015 NHL entry draft but was ultimately selected in the second round, 34th overall, by the Toronto Maple Leafs.
 He has previously played for the Maple Leafs, the Vancouver Canucks, the Arizona Coyotes, and the Minnesota Wild.

 In junior, Dermott was drafted by the Erie Otters in the 2012 Ontario Hockey League draft.
 His tenure with the team stretched over three seasons and he was named to the 2014 First All-Rookie Team.
 He has also competed with Canada men's national junior ice hockey team at the 2016 IIHF World U20 Championship.

 After making his professional career debut in 2016 with the Maple Leafs' American Hockey League (AHL) affiliate, the Toronto Marlies, Dermott was utilized on the team's penalty-kill and moved to the right hand side as a left-handed shot.
 He made his NHL debut in 2018 and, after losing to the Boston Bruins in the first round, went on to help the Marlies win their first Calder Cup in franchise history.

 Early life

 Dermott was born on December 22, 1996, in Newmarket, Ontario, Canada to parents Jim and Paula Dermott.
-He also grew up with an older sister.
+He grew up with an older sister.
 His mother, who is a retired figure skater, first encouraged him to begin skating before the age of four and eventually signed him up for Timbits hockey.
 He eventually graduated to the Super 7 Tyke Team in Newmarket by the age of seven with his father as his coach.
 Growing up, Dermott's favourite team was the Chicago Blackhawks and his favourite player was Duncan Keith.
 Besides hockey, he also played lacrosse with future Erie Otters teammate Connor McDavid.